 What is a PCB (printed circuit board) layout?

 A PCB (printed circuit board) is a board that has lines and pads to connect electrical circuitry together.
 It is a board that brings the electronic circuits to their physical form and the components are soldered to the top, bottom, or both layers of the board.
-PCB design services combines the component placement and routing to define the electrical connectivity using a layout software.
+PCB design services combine the component placement and routing to define the electrical connectivity using layout software.
 The boards are made up of dielectric core metal and can be composed of a single layer, top and bottom layer or multiple layers of circuitry stacked together.
-Even the small PCB Design Mistakes can lead tothe product failures.
+Even small PCB Design Mistakes can lead to product failures.

 As the PCB is responsible for connecting all the components with each other, making even a small error in the design can lead to a complete failure.
 Innovative designing tools have been able to bring down the cost of making PCBs in the last few years, but a bad PCB design can increase the cost due to the errors involved.
 Hence, it is important for PCB designers to avoid such PCB design issues.
 PCB designers need to work with ardent precision and great technical skills to make these circuit board designs.

 Some Common PCB Design Mistakes

 Let us look in detail at some of the common mistakes made while designing a PCB board-

 PCB design software tools include libraries of commonly used electronic components and these libraries contain both schematic symbols and PCB landing patterns and footprints.
 All will be fine as long as you just use the components in these libraries and according to PCB design rules, the problem starts when you want to use components not included in these libraries.
 When you use components, not in the library, the engineer has to manually draw the schematic symbols along with the landing patterns.
 It is very common for mistakes to happen while drawing these landing patterns because if the pin-to-pin spacing is off even by a millimetre, the devices are not properly soldered on the board.